-Accordingly, all concerns regarding the welfare of students will be recorded and where further additional intervention is needed, an alert will be sent to the DSL or Head of Pastoral in the Junior School(or another senior member of staff in the absence of the designated person) prior to any discussion with parents.
+Accordingly, all concerns regarding the welfare of students will be recorded and where further additional intervention is needed, an alert will be sent to the DSL or Head of Pastoral in the Junior School (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.

-INDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING SIGNIFICANT HARM
+INDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING HARM

 Teachers and other adults in school are well placed to observe any physical, emotional or behavioural signs which indicate that a child may be suffering significant harm.
-The relationships between staff, students, parents and the public which foster respect, confidence and trust, can lead to disclosures of abuse, and/or school staff being alerted to concerns.
+The relationships between staff, students, parents/carers and the public which foster respect, confidence and trust, can lead to disclosures of abuse, and/or school staff being alerted to concerns.

-Adults and older students e.g. prefects are encouraged to report concerns, however small, at the earliest opportunity.
-There is an understanding that early reporting helps to build a picture of the child, may prevent abuse, enable access to Early Help or to put in place a TAC/CAF assessment.
+Adults and older students e.g. prefects, are encouraged to report concerns, however small, at the earliest opportunity.
+There is an understanding that early reporting helps to build a picture of the child, may prevent abuse, enable access to Early Help or to put in place a TAC/TAF/CAF assessment.

-We are also mindful that some students may be more vulnerable due to a SEN or disability, difficult home circumstances e.g. a carer and that they may also be more vulnerable to peer-on-peer abuse.
+We are also mindful that some students may be more vulnerable due to a SEN or disability, certain health conditions, or difficult home circumstances (e.g. the "toxic trio" of mental health, domestic abuse and substance abuse within the home environment or a parental offending) and that they may also be more vulnerable to peer-on-peer abuse or sexual or criminal exploitation.